 We also post links to larger infrastructure schemes on Islington cyclescape pages to which you can subscribe and comment.

 Do join the London Cycling Campaign.
 You will add weight to our voice with council officers, councillors, TfL (Transport for London), the GLA and the Mayor.

 We organise two or three special rides each year like these.
 For weekly rides we recommend the Islington Cycling Club.
 This is North London’s fastest growing cycling club and is unusual as it has a high proportion of female members – so it’s not all testosterone and lycra!

 The Central London CTC website lists the rides organised by groups and clubs in and out of London.

-Cycle Islington run a monthly workshop from 11am to 1pm on the first Sunday of each month at Sunnyside Community Centre, Sunnyside Rd, N19.
-Contact Adrian Williams.
-Tel.
-07810 211902.
+- Cycle Islington run a monthly workshop from 1pm to 3pm on the first Sunday of each month at Sunnyside Community Centre, Sunnyside Rd, N19.
+Contact Adrian Williams on 07810 211902.

 - Across the Hackney border Hackney Bike Workshop hold regular workshops each month.
 Camden Cyclists also have a workshop at Kentish Town Health Centre on the first Monday of each month except if a bank holiday, check their events page for details.